tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 Google Cloud Pubsub - Subscriber

-This onramp can issue basic operation of receiving a message from a subscription.
+This onramp can issue basic operation of receiving messages from a subscription.

 !!! note